Dive the Wreck of the Rhone aboard All Star BVI's Cuan Law

 The wreck and the surrounding area was designated the first National Marine Park in the BVI in 1980.
 Now lying in the crystal clear waters of the BVI in 35 – 80 feet of water, it offers an intact bow encrusted with healthy coral and marine life and a separate stern section that includes a 15 foot bronze prop and a “lucky” porthole that promises good fortune to those who rub it.
 As the ship sunk, the bow drifted about 100 feet away from the stern and sits at an angle.
 The bow is in 80 feet of water.
 You’ll find an open structure that is well lit and easy to swim through with multiple schools of fish and vibrant coral growth.
 The stern and mid-section sit in 35 feet of water.

-The crew offers a unique dive briefing for this spectacular dive that includes acting out the key players’ parts on that fateful day.
+The crew of the Cuan Law offers a unique dive briefing for this spectacular dive that includes acting out the key players’ parts on that fateful day.
 Stories that include the sinking of the RMS Rhone and the survivors are shared as part of the pre dive to help set the stage to truly enjoy this dive to its fullest.

 There is plenty to see while diving the Rhone; it’s easy to spend a day diving and exploring.
 We also offer it for a night dive where the wreck comes alive with a nocturnal community of marine life.